 Yet somehow the idea sticks.
 Somehow the idea that monster making is a family curse is such an attractive one that we keep coming back to it.
 Even the Monster seems in on the act, seeming to sense some sort of connection with Wolf and Peter -- who, after all, are effectively his brother and nephew.
 When the Monster kidnaps Peter, there doesn't seem to be any malice involved.
 He does not harm the boy, and even pushes him to safety while fending off Krogh.
 It is almost like the Monster is seeking companionship with a relative after the death of a friend.

 The Monster's indestructibility: The previous Frankenstein films all work on the assumption that the Creature can be destroyed.
 The Monster is strong and tough, but not necessarily superhuman.
 In Son, Wolf proclaims that the Monster is essentially immortal.
 It has two bullets in its heart and yet it lives.
 It can be rendered dormant, but never destroyed.
 In the climactic fight, Krogh shoots the Monster multiple times at close range, to no obvious effect.

-While not every subsequent Frankenstein movie has followed this, the idea of the Monster as being indestructible/immortal begins here.
+While not every subsequent Frankenstein movie has followed this idea, the idea of the Monster as being indestructible/immortal begins here.